huangruihaocst/click-time-oa/README.md

 ## About

-If you have any question about the project, please do not hesistate to contact me at huangruihao1996@gmail.com or (650) 880-9099.
+If you have any question about the project, please do not hesistate to contact me at huangruihao1996@gmail.com.